diku-dk/futhark/docs/usage.rst

 but there may be minor differences and quirks due to characteristics of the specific backends.

-There are two main ways of compiling a Futhark program: to an executable (by using ``--executable``, which is the default), and to a library (``--library``).
-Executables can be run immediately, but are useful mostly for testing and benchmarking.
+There are three main ways of compiling a Futhark program: to an ordinary executable (by using ``--executable``, which is the default), to a *server executable* (``--server``), and to a library (``--library``).
+Plain executables can be run immediately, but are useful mostly for testing and benchmarking.
+Server executables are discussed in :ref:`server-protocol`.
 Libraries can be called from non-Futhark code.

 .. _executable: